Ramon Flores 1955 - 2020 - Obituary

-* (Ray) Ramon Flores 65, of Brownsville, Texas was received into the embrace of our Heavenly Father on August, 28,2020.
-He was born and raised in Brownsville, Texas and was a 1974 graduate of Brownsville High School and a member of the Golden Eagles football team. ln the early 1980's at the age of 27, he was diagnosed with a malignant brain tumor and was given 6 months to live.
-Our miracle brother beat all the odds and survived another 38 years, never giving up despite physical challenges.
+* - 65, of Brownsville, Texas was received into the embrace of our Heavenly Father on August, 28, 2020.
+He was born and raised in Brownsville, Texas and was a 1974 graduate of Brownsville High School. ln the early 1980's, he was diagnosed with a malignant brain tumor and was given 6 months to live.
+Our miracle brother beat all the odds and recovered.
 He enrolled at UT Brownsville and received a degree in psychology.
-He was an avid fisherman and all around sportsman and left family and friends with great memories.
-He was a lifelong member of Our Lady of Guadalupe parish and never gave up on his faith despite some difficult years later in his life.
+He was an avid fisherman and all around sportsman.
+He was a lifelong member of Our Lady of Guadalupe parish.

 Special thanks to the caring staff of Kindred Hospice.
 Funeral services will be held at a later date.